CMcDonald82/ansible-role-user/README.md

 The following variables with their default values are listed below.

   ```
-  system_users: []
+  users: []
   ```

   This is the list of users to be created.
-An example of the format of an entry in system_users:
+An example of the format of an entry in users:

   ```
   ex.)
-    system_users:
+    users:
       - username: deploy
         password: password
         groups: